mrpjevans/wozzit/docs/msgref.md

 _String_

 A pre-shared key.
-You can add secutity to you messages by ensuring each device transmits the PSK with their messages.
+You can add security to your messages by ensuring each device transmits the PSK with their messages.
 You can then add it as a match requirement for incoming messages.
 There are no constraints on what is contained.

 #### Message.payload